Skip navigation

 The Student Inclusion Team, based within Student Life and Wellbeing, is a key point of contact for Student Carers within the University whilst you study with us.
 The team offers advice on a range of issues and has a dedicated Wellbeing Practitioner who can advise on welfare, financial, academic and health matters and act as a referral point into other support services within the University.
 Here are the ways we can support you through NU Belong:

-Northumbria University offers a bursary of £2000 from the University’s Access to Learning Fund (Hardship Funding) as a fast-tracked application to ensure you are financially supported during your studies.
-Following an appointment with your dedicated Wellbeing Practitioner you will be sent an application form to complete in the Student Portal.
-If you are eligible for the Carers Bursary, your £2,000 award will be split into 3 payments across the academic year, the amount and dates of these will be confirmed once your application has been approved.
+Following an appointment with your dedicated Wellbeing Practitioner, you will be sent an application form to complete in the Student Portal.
+If you are eligible for the NU Belong Fund, your £2,000 award will be split into three payments across the academic year (the amount and dates of these will be confirmed once your application has been approved).

 Eligibility criteria is based on the university definition of a carer.
-To receive the Bursary, you will need to provide a letter/evidence from one of the below sources that confirms your caring role as well as a recent bank statement which clearly shows your name, account number and sort code.
+You will be required to provide a letter/evidence from one of the below sources that confirms your caring role as well as a recent bank statement which clearly shows your name, account number and sort code.

 • Proof that you were in receipt of Carer’s Allowance before you started your course, (first year students only)